Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Try those iron on embroidery patters...then paint, stitch, glue to your hearts content!

 A friend and I recently decorated a t-shirt for my 5 year Granddaughter.
 I purchased large plastic cookies cutters (.50 cents each).
-Through trial and error, we discovered we could mark on the cookie cutter itself several times with a No. 2 pencil, press it onto the fabric, then draw on the imprinted lines with fabric paint; the one we used comes in small bottles with a nice tip.
-I added some smile-face buttons.
-I'm mailing it to her this week!
+Through trial and error, we discovered we could mark on the cookie cutter itself several times with a No.

 I like to screen print on various articles of "blank" clothing to make them interesting and unique, something to fit my style.